matthew-acn/aem_guide/Components.md

 Once the page loads, it should look quite similar to the screenshot below:
 ![Site](https://github.com/matthew-acn/aem_guide/blob/main/SIte.png)

-Now, this section of the tutorial will demonstrate how to build out a few basic components.
-It is at this point where your *intrinsic creativty* merges with your budding *technical understanding* of Adobe's CMS platform.
+Now, this section of the tutorial was initially meant to demonstrate how to build out a few basic components.
+However, the authors of this guide have come to a concensus that your journey here must come to an end and continue onward within the official vendor [documentation](https://experienceleague.adobe.com/docs/experience-manager-65/developing/home.html?lang=en).
+As now you have been armed with the tools to establish a proper AEM development environment... and what waits you now is the amalgamation of your inborn, *intrinsic creativty*  with your budding, *technical understanding* of Adobe's CMS platform.
+Go forth and code!! 🔥🔥🔥

-The naming conventions will be up to you as long as you maintain that standard across your site for the purpose of being organized and *human readable*.